Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Thus, memory care costs in Chardon and surrounding areas are typically higher than other forms of senior living due to the intensive care and support needed for individuals with memory-related conditions like Alzheimer's or other forms of dementia.

-When looking for memory care facilities in Bainbridge, Ohio, you will come across South Franklin Circle as a wonderful and luxurious memory and dementia care option that is located at 16575 Franklin Circle in 44023 zip code.
-It provides a total capacity of 44 memory care units.
-South Franklin Circle offers amenities such as enclosed courtyard and facility grounds, certified caregivers that specialize in dementia and Alzheimer’s care and memory games and other activities.
-Its license # is 2554R.
-South Franklin Circle offers dementia care not just to seniors in Bainbridge, but also to Geauga county older adults.
+When trying to find memory care facilities in Bainbridge, Ohio, you will come across Weils Of Bainbridge as a wonderful and luxurious memory care option that is situated at 16695 Chillicothe Road in 44023 zip code.
+It provides a total capacity of 133 memory care units.
+Weils Of Bainbridge provides amenities like monitoring of all exits to prevent wandering, certified dementia care staff and activities tailored to dementia.
+Its license # is 2369R.
+Weils Of Bainbridge provides dementia care services not just to seniors in Bainbridge, but also to Geauga county older adults.

-For seniors who require aid with daily living, Briarcliff Manor can be the perfect choice for memory care assisted living in Middlefield, Ohio.
-Briarcliff Manor contains a total capacity of 40 dementia and Alzheimer’s units.
-It provides services like routine well-being monitoring, a homey design that facilitates friendships and on-site occupational and physical therapy services.
-Briarcliff Manor is officially licensed by the state of Ohio with license # 2501R.
+For seniors who require aid with daily living tasks, Briarcliff Manor can be the perfect choice for memory care assisted living in Middlefield, Ohio.
+Briarcliff Manor contains a maximum capacity of 40 memory care units.
+It offers services like enhanced medical monitoring, emergency call response system and brain health activities.
+Briarcliff Manor is officially licensed in the state of Ohio with license # 2501R.

 Medicare typically does not cover the full costs of memory care in Chardon, Ohio.
 While Medicare may pay for certain medical services and treatments for individuals with dementia, it does not cover non-medical custodial care, which is a significant part of memory care services.
 However, Medicare Part A can help cover some short-term care in skilled nursing facilities or hospital settings if the person with dementia requires medical attention.
 Residents of Chardon may also find limited coverage under Medicare Part B for outpatient services, such as diagnostic tests or cognitive assessments.